shautvast/crudlang/README.md

 # crud-lang

 ## Why?
-1. Existing languages are just fine, but building web services is bolted on, instead of supported out-of-the-box.
+1. Existing languages are just fine, but building web services is >always< bolted on, instead of supported out-of-the-box.
 2. Whereas every company needs an API these days.
-3. Is it just me? -I always have trouble mapping urls the code that handles them.
+3. Is it just me?
+I always have trouble mapping urls the code that handles them.
 4. There is no language (AFAIK) that supports layering. (controllers, services, database access, etc).
 This pattern is ubiquitous (at least where I live).
-5. ORM's are awful.
+5. ORM's are crappy.
 Mapping from sql rows to objects is a pain.
 This should be easy.
 6. Json is ubiquitous.
 Convention over configuration: A controller returns json by default.
 7. Yes, you can automatically serve json from postgres or whatever, but that is not the point.
 We want to build services.

 ## Now what?
-- an experimental language for CRUD applications (web api's)
+- En experimental language for CRUD applications (web api's)
 - Enterprise as a first-class citizen
   - built-in types for dates and uuid for example
   - collection literals
   - ease of use for CRUD operations, like automatic mapping from sql rows to json
-- urls are made up of directories.
+- Urls are made up of directories.
-- a controller sourcefile is a file named web.crud
+- A controller sourcefile is a file named web.crud
 - likewise:
     - service.crud for services
     - db.crud database access code